stratapp-ai/stratapp-ai.github.io/referrers-partners.md

 * Client’s company name*
 * Client contact’s first name and last name*
-* Date the Client first expressed an interest to learn more about #stratapp*
 * Client contact’s email (if known)
 * Client’s website URL (if known)
 * Client contact’s LinkedIn profile URL (if known)